 The island itself is extremely big, so getting a pedal car will make it much easier to see the whole thing.
 Plus, they are ridiculously fun to ride around in.

-On Margaret Island you should spend some time at the central fountain, the zoo, and if you have time put a blanket out and have a picnic in the park!
+On Margaret Island you should spend some time at the central fountain and the Budapest Zoo.
+On top of that, if you have time put a blanket out and have a picnic in the park!